 What happened Next? – Score 3/10

-I was left somewhat bemused by the automated response that came back to me after a few seconds.
+A bit of a poor automated response that came back to after a few seconds.

-Err, but I was after a snorkelling holiday.
+What about the snorkelling holiday?
 There was no mention of a £1000 prize.
-Have I missed something?
-No, I rechecked the bottle.
-I did then notice that the campaign had actually finished and our local Tesco was still stocking the old bottles.
-So this short code must be being used for an entirely different sms campaign, I wonder if Ive been charged?
+Was something missed?
+No, but campaign had actually finished and a local Tesco was still stocking the old bottles.
+So this short code must be being used for an entirely different SMS campaign.
 They should really have returned a message stating that the competition had ended.

-7Up score good points on this sms promotion by keeping the on pack terms and conditions to a reasonable length.
-They undo all the good work however by charging me 25 pence to enter the sms competition.
+7Up score good points on this SMS promotion by keeping the on pack terms and conditions to a reasonable length.
+They undo all the good work however by charging 25 pence to enter the SMS competition.
 This is a bit sneaky frankly.
 It feels like the bad old days of the crazy frog ringtone era.
-I’m baffled as to why big brands do this; just because it’s possible to charge for entry to the competition it doesn’t mean its a good idea.
+Baffling as to why big brands do this; just because it’s possible to charge for entry to the competition it doesn’t mean it’s a good idea.
 The cost is inevitably buried in the terms and conditions and most people wouldn’t have had a clue that they were being charged to enter.
 The argument goes that you charge the consumer to help ‘offset’ the costs of the competition.

 Overall – Score 28.5 / 50 – 57%